jtsage/unifi-munin-plugins/README.md

 If you have anything else you want added, drop a new one here, or open an issue with the suggestion (pointing out the API node you want added would be hugely helpful - it's not well docuemted)

+## Special Thanks

+Thanks to the following:

+ * [hhansen06](https://github.com/hhansen06) - [Forum Post](https://community.ubnt.com/t5/UniFi-Wireless/Unifi-Munin-Plugin-V3-only/m-p/454653) - Did an initial PHP plugin that sparked the idea.

+ * [Art-of-WiFi](https://github.com/Art-of-WiFi/) - PHP API implementation that was borrowed from heavily to figure out appropriate endpoints.